stefbp066/de-zoomcamp-homework/HW1/homework1.md

 Run Postgres and load data as shown in the videos We'll use the green taxi trips from October 2019:

+**(THESE COMMANDS DO NOT WORK ON MAC OS WITHOUT HOMEBREW INSTALLATION OF WGET!
+NATIVE MAC OS APPROACH IS THE `curl` COMMAND, BUT SOMEHOW `curl -O https://github.com/DataTalksClub/nyc-tlc-data/releases/download/green/green_tripdata_2019-10.csv.gz` DOES NOT WORK!)**

 ```bash
 wget https://github.com/DataTalksClub/nyc-tlc-data/releases/download/green/green_tripdata_2019-10.csv.gz
 ```